jfrog/tome/docs/introduction/basics.md

 Uninstall scripts from various sources.

-    tome uninsall <source>      # Source can be a git repository, local file or folder or zip file (local or http).
+    tome uninstall <source>      # Source can be a git repository, local file or folder or zip file (local or http).

 ### tome vault